The-going/evlproject/content/core/user-api/observable/_index.md

 The meta-data is defined as follows:

-- _serial_ is a monotonically increasing counter of notices sent by the Observable referred to by _ofd_.
+- _serial_ is a monotonically increasing counter of notices sent by the Observable referred to by _efd_.
 In broadcast mode, this serial number is identical in every copy of a given original notice forwarded to the observers present.